Magnificence And Deception

 Nobody knows what balsamic vinegar really is because, although the Italian government has definitions, there are so many loopholes, and other countries, especially the US, feel free to abuse the name however they want.
 But if you sit down with a tall drink, or maybe a salad with Newman's Own Balsamic Vinaigrette Dressing, I can help you get a handle on things and help you get the most for your money.

 Aceto Balsamico Tradizionale

 Let's start at the top with Aceto Balsamico Tradizionale, the one category best regulated and probably the most honestly marketed style.
 Chances are you have never tasted this magical elixir.
 And that's a pity because it is a revelation in a league with foie gras, French Sauternes, or fresh truffles.
 It is one of the world's great luxury comestibles and it exalts everything it adorns.
 Its name has nothing to do with balsa wood.
 The Italian word balsam means balm, something soothing, even an ointment, and that it certainly is.
 Alas, it sells for $100-200 for a tiny 3.4 ounce (100 ml) bottle.
 That's about the size of a lot of perfume bottles.

 Tradizionale is a far cry from what most of us have come to think is balsamic vinegar.
 It is dense and viscous, velvety, almost like a syrup when poured.
 It is shiny mahogany in the middle and sparkling amber along the edges.
-The perfume is penetrating but, even though it averages 6% acidity by weight, does not attack your sinuses and make you pull back like normal vinegars, and it is layered with floral and dried fruit essences.
+The perfume is penetrating but, even though it averages about 5% acidity by weight, does not attack your sinuses and make you pull back like normal vinegars, and it is layered with floral and dried fruit essences.
 In the mouth it is velvety, slick, almost oily, like a liqueur, harmoniously sweet and tart at the same time, with a singular flavor of caramel, concentrated raisins, dried figs, dates, and cherries.
 When you swallow, it lasts longer than sex.